damian0/QCar/README.md

     - OBD II communication (serial ELM327), data polling
     - OBD II PID's configuration in separated XML files
     - XML files validation with XML Schema
+    - Data interpreter using "formula" field from XML files

 <h4>TODO</h4>
   - OBD II part
-    - Data interpreter using "formula" field from XML files
+    - Do some tests and correct bugs if there are (surely there are some ;) )
   - GUI
     - ODB dashboard
     - Music / Video player